 There is a 1,360-foot swimming beach in the park and it is located close to the park office.
 There is also a wading pool that is ideal for visitors who are not comfortable with swimming and for youngsters as well.
 Swimming is allowed in the designated areas and in sunlight hours only.
 There are two restroom facilities available at the beach.

-Winter hiking and sledding is available at the park when the conditions allow.
+Winter hiking and sledding are available at the park when the conditions allow.
 Sledding can be enjoyed at Sled Hill and this is located near the Archery Range.

 "Sled"Loads of fun at Dillon State Park!
 (Short Video)